 If the meter is found to be inaccurate no fee will be charged, and ND Energy Inc. will make necessary adjustments to the customer’s bill if the meter is found to be inaccurate.

 This fee is charged when a payment does not clear the bank.
 I.e. when a payment has insufficient funds

 ND Energy Inc. has made several options available to our clients.
-Payments can now be made via Cheque mailed to our address, Online banking through TD, Scotiabank, RBC and BMO, Tellers at bank locations of TD, Scotiabank, RBC, and BMO, or online through PaymentUs with a Mastercard or Visa.
+Payments can now be made via Cheque mailed to our address, Online banking through TD, Scotiabank, RBC, BMO, CIBC and National Bank, Tellers at bank locations of TD, Scotiabank, RBC, BMO, CIBC and National Bank, or online through PaymentUs with a Mastercard or Visa.
 (PaymentUs charges a fee for their service, ND Energy Inc. does not receive any part of this fee nor can we control this fee).

-For cheque payments, simply mail a cheque and the payment slip to our address 3397 American Drive, Unit #2, Mississauga, ON L4V 1T8.
+For cheque payments, simply mail a cheque and the payment slip to our address 6205A Airport Rd, Suite #301, Mississauga ON, L4V 1E1.